ChMeow/Neuro/README.md

-# Neuro (The origin)
+# Neuro (The backpropagetion)
 A Simple NeuroNet Project
 Basic Backpropagation function.
+(Without momentum and bias, etc.)
 To test it,
 1. create 3 new folder: Input, output and weight
 2. save the data below into seperate text file and place them in their folder respectively.